Qitmeer/qng/README.md

 ~ ./cli.sh txSign [Your_Private_Key] [rawTx]
 ~ ./cli.sh sendRawTx [signRawTx]
 ```
 * Finally, wait for the miner to pack your transaction into the block.
-Then you have the money to start operating your MeerVM ecosystem.
+Then you have the money to start operating your MeerEVM ecosystem.

-### How can I transfer my money in MeerVM to the qitmeer account system ?
+### How can I transfer my money in MeerEVM to the qitmeer account system ?
 ```
 ~ ./cli.sh createImportRawTx Tk6uXJ3kjh3yA4q94KQF9DTL14rDbd4vb2kztbkfhMBziR35HYkkx [amount]
 ~ ./cli.sh txSign [Your_Private_Key] [rawTx]